-Open Book is a WRI initiative to enhance transparency of the INDCs.
-Through consultation with government representatives, WRI has developed a list of information for countries to provide when communicating their INDCs in 2015.
+Open Book is a WRI initiative to enhance transparency of the NDCs.
+Through consultation with government representatives, WRI developed a list of information for countries to provide when communicating their then-INDCs in 2015.

-As part of the United Nations Framework Convention on Climate Change (UNFCCC), countries around the world are preparing pledges to reduce their emissions.
-These pledges, known as intended nationally determined contributions (INDCs), are a key component of the global climate agreement to be established in December of 2015.
+As part of the United Nations Framework Convention on Climate Change (UNFCCC), countries pledged to reduce their emissions.
+These pledges, initially known as intended nationally determined contributions (INDCs), are a key component of the Paris Agreement established in December of 2015.

-Clarity and transparency are critical for understanding whether the INDCs are collectively ambitious enough to limit global temperature rise to 2°C, an internationally agreed-upon target, as well as to foster accountability, trust, and understanding amongst countries.
+Clarity and transparency are critical for understanding whether the NDCs are collectively ambitious enough to limit global temperature rise to 2°C, the Paris Agreement goal, as well as to foster accountability, trust, and understanding amongst countries.

-The list of information for INDCs elaborates on the Lima Call for Climate Action to provide further detail and clarification on each element of information agreed by the COP for Parties that wish to provide additional transparency when submitting their INDCs.
+The list of information for INDCs elaborated on the Lima Call for Climate Action to provide further detail and clarification on each element of information agreed by the COP for Parties that wished to provide additional transparency when submitting their INDCs.